 One way you can do this is by;

-- File them the right way : Nails are to be file in one direction and not the other way round.
+- File them the right way: Nails are to be filed in one direction and not the other way round.
 Also, avoid using substandard nail file as they cause more harm than good.

-- Keep them moisturized always : Moisturizing your nails does not only help to keep your nails in good health, it also keeps them from splitting every now and then.
+- Keep them always moisturized: Moisturizing your nails (using moisturizers like L’Occitane Shea Butter Hand Cream) does not only help to keep your nails in good health, but it also keeps them from splitting now and then.

-- Use nail polish sparingly : Nail polish are the major causes of brittle nails so try to limit the way you use them.
+- Use nail polish sparingly: Nail polish is the major causes of brittle nails, so try to limit the way you use them.

-This gloves does not only prevent your nails from harsh chemicals, they also help to limit your hands coming in direct contact with water.
+This glove does not only prevent your nails from harsh chemicals, but they also help to limit your hands coming in direct contact with water.

-With that being said, lets now look at some of the factors responsible that effects nail growth.
+With that being said, lets now look at some of the factors responsible that affects nail growth.